 Working with the NSW Department of Planning, Industry and the Environment (DPIE), I used my social research, stakeholder engagement and communication skills to deliver the short film Everlasting Clarence (below).

 When DPIE got in touch with the idea of an educational video, I pitched the concept of a community film with personal stories of why the threatened freshwater wetlands are important (rather than interviewing 'experts' such as scientists or government staff).
-This would be more engaging because the community would hear their own stories and relate more to the messages of real people using non-scientific and non-bureaucratic language.

 I conducted social research to find a diverse range of people who believe the wetlands are important and built trusting relationships with them so that they would be willing to be interviewed on film.

 I then brought talented film maker Simon Portus from Headline Productions into the project and worked with him to conduct interviews on set and develop the educational messages of the film.
 (Here we are filming recreational fisherman Stu Murphy on the beautiful Clarence River).

 The resulting innovative resource is helping to educate and engage the Clarence community about the threatened freshwater wetlands of their region.
 But just as importantly, the film premiere in Grafton during the Jacaranada Festival enabled DPIE staff to form community connections that resulted in new wetland conservation projects being initiated in the Clarence Valley.